Measles-Rubella Immunization Requirements

 You must be able to provide medical documentation signed by a physician or nurse that

 you either had the diseases or the immunization for Measles and Rubella.
 You must

 2) after your first birthday.

 Documentation can include immunizations records or a laboratory report showing immunity to Measles and Rubella.
-Please do not submit school records as they are not considered medical documentation.

 Step 2: Submit proof of immunity to the Registrar's Office